Sylinko/Everywhere.Docs/en-US/privacy.md

 - Natural language processing
 - Text analysis

 **How We Process Your Data Using AI**
 All personal information processed using our AI Products is handled in line with our Privacy Notice and our agreement with third parties.
 This ensures high security and safeguards your personal information throughout the process, giving you peace of mind about your data's safety.

+**Accuracy of AI Processing**
+You understand that our AI Products process data using probabilistic models to predict text.
+Due to this technical nature, the personal information or other content generated by the AI may not always be factually accurate.
+While you have the right to request correction of your personal data under applicable laws (see "[What are your privacy rights?](#12-what-are-your-privacy-rights)"), please note that the AI's output does not represent a verified database record.

 **API Relay Services**

-When you use our API relay services, your prompts and the AI's responses are transmitted through our servers to the third-party Model Providers (e.g., OpenAI, Anthropic).
-We do not store the content of your prompts or completions permanently.
-We only strictly retain metadata (token usage, timestamp, model type) for billing and abuse prevention purposes.
+When you use our API relay services, your prompts and the AI's responses are transmitted through our servers to third-party Model Providers (e.g., OpenAI, Anthropic).
+Unlike some AI providers, we do not use your prompts, screen context, or outputs to train our own models, nor do we permanently store the content of your prompts or completions.
+We retain only metadata (such as token usage, timestamps, and model type) for billing and abuse prevention purposes.

 **How to Opt Out**
 We believe in giving you the power to decide how your data is used.
 To opt out, you can:
 - Log in to your account settings and update your user account
 - Contact us using the contact information provided